2022 Westminster City Council election

 The 2022 Westminster City Council election took place on 5 May 2022.
-All 54 members of Westminster City Council have been elected.
+All 54 members of Westminster City Council were elected.
 The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 In the previous election in 2018, the Conservative Party had maintained their longstanding control of the council, winning 41 out of the 60 seats with the Labour Party forming the council opposition with the remaining 19 seats.
-However, Labour managed to win an 8-seat council majority for the first time since the formation of the modern city in 1964.
+However, Labour won an 8-seat council majority for the first time since the formation of the modern city in 1964.
 The 2022 election took place under new election boundaries, reducing the number of councillors to 54.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police, and fire.

 Westminster City Council had continuously been under Conservative Party control since its establishment.
 In the most recent election in 2018, Westminster was considered a key target for Labour in London.
 The Conservatives won the election, with 41 seats on 42.8% of the vote across the borough while Labour won 19 seats with 41.1% of the vote.